MaastrichtU-IDS/dsri-documentation/applications/jupyterhub/README.md

     capacity: 10Gi > 2Gi
 ```

-## Additions made to the config.yaml
+## Additions made to the config-basic.yaml and config-extensive.yaml

 ```
 hub: